codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 Codefresh uses the shared volume as the parent folder of the project.
 So if your pipeline is connected to a GIT repo that contains `my-project` the following will happen:

-* `/codefresh/volume` is the shared directory for all steps
+* `/codefresh/volume` is the shared directory for all steps,
 * `/codefresh/volume/my-project` is where the source code exists.
-This is also the current working directory
+This is also the current working directory, and
-* any other directory (e.g. `/bin`, `/var`, `/opt`) depends on the current container image that is used as build context
+* any other directory (e.g. `/bin`, `/var`, `/opt`) depends on the current container image that is used as build context.

 {% include
 image.html